 Simulation is one of the most widely used tools for performance evaluation of computing systems, including parallel computers.
-A simulation-based study requires a model of the system being evaluated (a model that may have very different levels of accuracy) and also a mechanism to supply a representative workload.
+A simulation-based study requires a model of the system being evaluated (which may have very different levels of accuracy) and also a mechanism to supply a representative workload.